krishnaj01/BaseCampX/README.md

 # BaseCampX Website
-Camping Website!
+BasecampX is a comprehensive platform designed to streamline outdoor adventure planning, offering a seamless experience for enthusiasts to discover and share their camping and trekking experiences.

 Add Campgrounds, review others campgrounds and much more!

 ## Live Website Link
 https://basecampx.onrender.com/